sguldemond/moon-paper/README.md

 $ pip install -r requirements.txt
 ```

-Setup and install
+Setup and install:

 ```
 # chmod +x setup_and_install.sh
 # ./setup_and_install.sh
 ```

-Look inside this shell script file to see the different steps taken
+Look inside this shell script file to see the different steps taken.

 Now your background should be updated with the current phase of the moon in your location and every 2 hours it will update.